Seeking Radical Sanity?

 Maybe making a life as an artist feels inevitable to you, or maybe it's a choice you've made because you want to experience a particular kind of fulfillment in your work and community.
 Either way, if you're on this page you have probably already come into contact with some of the joys and complexities of the artist life.

-Often times artists find themselves having to engage in activities that are deeply difficult and not the thing that led them into the field in the first place - such as networking, self-promotion, keeping up with a business plan, or tolerating rejection after rejection until finally something works out.
+Often times artists find themselves having to engage in activities that are deeply difficult and not the thing that led them into the field in the first place - such as networking, self-promotion, or tolerating rejection after rejection until finally something works out.
 Furthermore, artists often have to deal with nepotism, ageism, racism and sexism in their field, and push past internal blocks such as creative lulls, depression, substance abuse, self-doubt or inhibition and shame.

 If any of this resonates with you, therapy might be a place where you can heal, deepen your creativity, and learn skills for navigating the bizarre and glorious world of art.